 During the acclimatization day, at Phu gaon, we will engage in a side trip excursion to Himlung Himal Base Camp that soars between the elevations of 4890 meters to 4920 meters, which unravels the beauty of the highlands, showcasing the dramatic glacial landscapes and panoramic close-up view of Himlung Himal at 7128 meters, becoming your reward after a hard endeavor, and boasting your energy, for further trek, on the remaining days.
 This side trip doesn't include any technical or demanding experiences; in fact, it is an intellectual way to acclimate your body before hitting the higher elevation further, showing a unique insight into the mountains and the alpine navigation route.

-While many of us might perceive that this 12-day trek to Nar Phu valley is all about highly towering mountains and varied landscapes, the rich, diverse cultural mosaic of Buddhist spirituality, and the untamed lifestyle of locals leave a lifetime mark on your heart forever.
+While many of us might perceive that this trip is all about highly towering mountains and varied landscapes, the rich, diverse cultural mosaic of Buddhist spirituality, and the untamed lifestyle of locals leave a lifetime mark on your heart forever

 Whereas, for a private solo trek, the price stands out to be USD 1299, per head, which covers all the requirements for the trip, from the basic facilities like, meals (3 times Breakfast, Lunch and Dinner), accommodations, transportation to reach the point, to the arrangements of experienced licensed guide, paperwok, regarding the required permits with other additional complimentary services as well.